-The Company grants options under employee savings-related share option schemes (typically referred to as Save As You Earn schemes (SAYE)) and makes awards under the Long Term Incentive Scheme (LTIS), the Restricted Share Plan (RSP) and the Company Share Option Plan (CSOP).
-All of these schemes are equity-settled.
+The Company grants options under employee savings-related share option schemes (typically referred to as Save As You Earn schemes (SAYE)).
+The scheme is equity-settled.

 The cost of providing options and awards to Company employees is charged to the statement of comprehensive income of the Company over the vesting period of the related options and awards.
 The corresponding credit is made to a share-based payment reserve within equity.

-The cost of options and awards is based on their fair value.
-A binomial model is used for calculating the fair value of SAYE options which have no performance conditions attached and the RSP for which vesting is based on the discretion of the Remuneration Committee.
-No charge has been recognised for the CSOP as it is linked to the RSP awards granted at the same time.
-Any gains made by an employee in relation to the CSOP reduces the number of shares exercisable under the RSP award.
+The cost of providing options and awards is based on their fair value.
+A binomial model is used for calculating the fair value of SAYE options which have no performance conditions attached.
 The value of the charge is adjusted at each balance sheet date to reflect lapses and expected or actual levels of vesting, with a corresponding adjustment to the share-based payment reserve.